sotpotatis/ssisrelateddiscordbot/README.md

+# SSIS-related Discord Bot

-# SSIS (Stockholm Science & Innovation School)-related Discord Bot
+(SSIS=Stockholm Science & Innovation School)

 This Discord bot is has various capabilities related to the school Stockholm Science & Innovation School.